About Us - Tennessee Office of Reentry

 - JUSTICE INVOLVED INDIVIDUALS who are seeking job opportunities, adult education, supportive services, or general assistance should contact the local American Job Center most convenient to them.

 - EMPLOYERS who are interested in learning more about Second Chance hiring should contact us at the Office of Reentry.
+You may download the Employer Guide for Hiring Justice-Involved Tennesseans or Employer Guide in Spanish.

 - NON-PROFITS, FAITH-BASED ORGANIZATIONS, OR GOVERNMENTAL OFFICES that want to learn more about how they can get involved with Tennessee reentry should contact us at the Office of Reentry.